programyzer/.github/customers/README.md

 ## Methodology City

-Methodology City is a conceptual community that focuses on applying rational and scientific methods to societal organization.
+[Methodology City](./methodology/README.md) is a conceptual community that focuses on applying metodological methods to societal organization.
 This community values efficiency, transparency, and adaptability, principles that are deeply embedded in the Web 2.5 project.
-The emphasis on scalable, adaptable, and feasible technological solutions makes the Web 2.5 infrastructure an attractive proposition for Methodology City, as it seeks to build a society based on rationality and innovation.
+The emphasis on scalable, adaptable, and feasible technological solutions makes the Web 2.5 infrastructure an attractive proposition for Methodology City, as it seeks to build a society based on methodology and innovation.

 ## New Sincerity